 Upon execution of a license and receipt of the licensing fee, an Officially Licensed Collegiate Craft certificate will be provided by University for display by the Crafter.
 Holograms are not currently available to craft products due to costs.

-The application form should be completed and submitted together with an image, photograph, or sample of the proposed product to Rachel Duffy, Assistant Manager of Trademark Licensing at the address below or emailed to firstname.lastname@example.org.
-If you do not receive an acknowledgement of receipt of your application within 72 hours of submitting, please call (208) 426-4063.
+The application form should be completed and submitted together with an image, photograph, or sample of the proposed product to Office of Trademark Licensing at the address below or emailed to firstname.lastname@example.org.

 Once the samples are reviewed and approved, a Crafter’s License Agreement will be sent to the Crafter for review and signature.
-This License Agreement should be returned with a check or money order made payable to “Boise State University” and sent to: Director of Trademark Licensing, Campus Operations, Mail Stop 1060, 1910 University Drive, Boise, ID 83725-1060
+This License Agreement should be returned with a check or money order made payable to “Boise State University” and sent to: Director of Trademark Licensing and Enforcement, Mail Stop 1060, 1910 University Drive, Boise, ID 83725-1060.

 *Please note that in accordance with University policy, no solicitation of sales may be made on campus at tailgate events.
 In some instances, sales through Bronco Shop may be permitted, although Bronco Shop is not obligated to sell products licensed through this program.